Phi Mu Alpha Sinfonia: Alumni associations

-National organization
+Governance

 National conventions and the National Assembly

 The first national convention of Phi Mu Alpha was held April 16–20, 1901, during which the fraternity was officially founded as a national organization and its first national constitution was adopted.
 From 1901 through 1920, conventions were held annually except in 1906 (scheduled but not held), and 1917–18 (due to World War I).
-From 1920 through 1964, conventions were held biennially except that no convention was held in 1942 or in 1944 due to World War II.
+From 1920 through 1964, conventions were held biennially except that no convention was held in 1942 or 1944 due to World War II.
 From 1926 to 1948, the majority of national conventions were held simultaneously with those of the Music Teachers National Association (MTNA).
-Since 1964 national conventions have been held triennially, with the exception of 2021, which was rescheduled to 2022 due to the COVID-19 pandemic.
+Since 1964, national conventions have been held triennially, except in 2021, which was rescheduled to 2022 due to the COVID-19 pandemic.

 National conventions traditionally include seminars on fraternal tradition and leadership, forums with candidates for national office, gala banquets, musical performances by Sinfonian ensembles, and numerous other social events.
-One of the most important functions of the convention is to facilitate business sessions in order to make changes to the fraternity's governing documents, set national policies, and elect national officers for the following triennium.
+One of the most important functions of the convention is to facilitate business sessions to make changes to the fraternity's governing documents, set national policies, and elect national officers for the following triennium.
 The delegate body that makes these decisions at the national convention is known as the National Assembly, which consists of the members of the National Executive Committee, the PGs, and the CPRs.

 National Executive Committee

 The National Executive Committee (NEC) is Phi Mu Alpha's primary governing body.
 The members of the NEC are the National President, the National Vice President, two committeemen-at-large, a National Collegiate Representative (NCR), the Chairman of the Province Governors' (PGs') Council, and the Chairman of the Collegiate Province Representatives' (CPRs') Council.
 Each of these officers holds office for three years except for the committeemen-at-large who hold staggered terms of six years each, one being elected every three years.
-The officers are elected by the National Assembly at each national convention, except that the PG's Council and the CPR's Council elect their own chairmen in caucus meetings at the national convention.
+The officers are elected by the National Assembly at each national convention, except that the PG's Council and the CPR's Council elect their chairmen in caucus meetings at the national convention.

 Other national officers

-The corporate officers of the fraternity in addition to the National President and National Vice President are the National Secretary-Treasurer and the National Historian.
+The corporate officers of the fraternity, in addition to the National President and National Vice President, are the National Secretary-Treasurer and the National Historian.
 The National Secretary-Treasurer is designated by the NEC from among its members.
-The NEC may also designate an Assistant Secretary-Treasurer from among its member or among the members of the national staff who is empowered to fulfill all of the duties of the National Secretary-Treasurer.
-The National Historian is appointed by the National President subject to ratification by the NEC.
+The NEC may also designate an Assistant Secretary-Treasurer from among its members or among the members of the national staff who is empowered to fulfill all of the duties of the National Secretary-Treasurer.
+The National Historian is appointed by the National President, subject to ratification by the NEC.